mikesdatawork/101-series/devops/README.md

 # DevOps Command Cheat Sheets

-Commands for containerization, orchestration, CI/CD, and infrastructure management.
+Commands for containerization, orchestration, CI/CD, infrastructure as code, and deployment automation.

 ## Available Cheat Sheets

-- [Coming soon] Add cheat sheets to this category
+Cheat sheets for DevOps tools will be added here as they are created.

 ## Purpose

-These cheat sheets provide quick reference for the most commonly used and essential commands for devops.
+These cheat sheets provide quick reference for the most commonly used and essential commands for DevOps.
 Each cheat sheet includes:

 - Command syntax and usage
 - Common use cases and examples